-- Co-founder of the Campaign for America’s Future
+* Co-founder of the Campaign for America’s Future

-- Co-founder of the Institute for America’s Future
+* Co-founder of the Institute for America’s Future

-- Former director of the Institute for Policy Studies
+* Former director of the Institute for Policy Studies

-Robert Borosage was born in Ohio in 1945 and grew up in Michigan.
-He earned a BA in political science from Michigan State University in 1966, a master’s degree in international affairs from George Washington University in 1968, and a JD from Yale Law School in 1971.
+Robert Borosage was born in Ohio in 1945 and was raised in Michigan by middle-class parents who were relatively conservative in their politics.
+He started college in the early 1960s and quickly became immersed in the radical politics of the time.
+He went on to earn a BA in political science from Michigan State University in 1966, a Master’s Degree in international affairs from George Washington University in 1968, and a JD from Yale Law School in 1971.

-In 2002 Borosage led the production of CAF’s book StraightTalk 2002, which provided readers with leftist talking points that, by Borosage’s telling, “would help mobilize the Democratic base—unions, African Americans, Hispanics, women, environmentalists—while reaching out to seniors and working families.”
+In 2002, Borosage led the production of CAF’s book StraightTalk 2002, which provided readers with leftist talking points that, by Borosage’s telling, “would help mobilize the Democratic base—unions, African Americans, Hispanics, women, environmentalists—while reaching out to seniors and working families.”

-Two years later, Borosage, Joel Rogers, and environmentalist Dan Carol approached United Steelworkers president Leo Gerard and SEIU president Andrew Stern, among others, to propose the creation of a new coalition of labor unions, environmental groups, and social justice organizations.
+In 2004, Borosage, Joel Rogers, and environmentalist Dan Carol approached United Steelworkers president Leo Gerard and SEIU president Andrew Stern, among others, to propose the creation of a new coalition of labor unions, environmental groups, and social justice organizations.
 This eventually resulted in the 2007 founding of the Apollo Alliance, where Borosage served as a board member.

 On November 29, 2006, Borosage participated in an Open Society Institute roundtable discussion entitled “How Do Progressives Connect Ideas to Action?”
 Other participants included Deepak Bhargava, Rosa Brooks, Anna Burger, Eric Foner, John Podesta, Joel Rogers, and Katrina vanden Heuvel.

-In 2010 Borosage sat on the national advisory board of the Roosevelt Institute, an organization “devoted to carrying forward the legacy and values of Franklin and Eleanor Roosevelt by developing progressive ideas and bold leadership….”
+In 2010, Borosage sat on the national advisory board of the Roosevelt Institute, an organization “devoted to carrying forward the legacy and values of Franklin and Eleanor Roosevelt by developing progressive ideas and bold leadership….”
 Fellow board members included Patricia Bauman, Rosa DeLauro, John Podesta, Robert Reich, Simon Rosenberg, Rob Stein, and Katrina vanden Heuvel, among others.

-A month later, Borosage co-hosted a fundraiser for U.S. Senate candidate Elizabeth Warren, held at the International Brotherhood of Electrical Workers headquarters in Boston.
+In March 2012, Borosage co-hosted a fundraiser for U.S. Senate candidate Elizabeth Warren, held at the International Brotherhood of Electrical Workers headquarters in Boston.
 Among the other co-hosts were Paul Booth and Mike Lux.

 At one time, Borosage was an adjunct professor at American University’s Washington School of Law.